-Ecological and climate breakdown are inextricably interlinked – they reinforce and co-develop together in complex ways.
+Ecological and climate breakdown are inextricably linked – they reinforce and co-develop together in complex ways.
 Overall, as one worsens, so does the other.
 That complicates the crisis, but it can also give us hope and a framework for action.

 Why 2045, and why now?

-Whilst some evidence suggests that’s still too late to guarantee warming is kept below 1.5 degrees, and possibly even 2 degrees, the Scottish Government’s new target is progress, and it’s more than most have committed to.
+Whilst some evidence suggests that 2045 is still too late to guarantee warming is kept below 1.5 degrees, and possibly even 2 degrees, the Scottish Government’s new target is progress, and it’s more than most have committed to.
 The CCC has been careful to point out that whilst the target is ambitious, it makes no assumptions about future technology or radical interventions, and it balances this ambition with the possibility of policy failure.
 What that means is Scotland’s 2045 target is achievable using the technology we have now, and resilient to possible policy setbacks.

 Why the difference between UK and Scotland?
-That comes down to how we define ‘net zero’.
+That comes down to how we define ‘net-zero’.
 The amount of greenhouse gases in the atmosphere, like carbon dioxide and methane, is best understood as a system in flux – we contribute greenhouse gases, but there are also processes that pull a small portion of them out of the atmosphere.
 And there are other ecosystems, like peatlands, that store away incredible quantities of carbon and methane, preventing it getting to the atmosphere in the first place.
-‘Net zero’ means some residual emissions can remain from our activities, as long as the ability to absorb these isn’t exceeded – it’s about the balance between carbon emissions and carbon sinks.
+‘Net-zero’ means some residual emissions can remain from our activities, as long as the ability to absorb these isn’t exceeded – it’s about the balance between carbon emissions and carbon sinks.

 Scotland is better positioned than the rest of the UK to maximise these natural solutions: the ability of ecosystems to cumulatively help regulate the climate.